 90. Mr Batten was the sole shareholder and Managing Director of LOL.
 His wife was the other director.
 Although his wife managed the company's business day-to-day, we find that management and control of the company was exercised by Mr and Mrs Batten together as shown by the board minutes of LOL which record the taking of strategic decisions such as the renewal of planning permission for an additional 40 beds, the approval of the loan of 500,000 from Mr Batten to LOL, care quality inspections by local and governmental associations, occupancy rates and the approval of a refurbishment programme being extended.
-Mr Batten's management oversight was also recognised by Mr and Mrs Batten in their oral evidence.
+Mr Batten in their oral evidence.